itskingori/systematic-theology/index.md

 covered.

 _Ps: Books that I've covered or have began covering should have a link to the study material.
+By cover I mean convert to a digital format on the Web — as an attempt at making my Bible study (which till this point existed mostly in my head and in notebooks) publicly accessible.
 Work in progress is marked by a ☆ and complete work by a ★._

+_Ps 2: Ultimately, this is intended to be my life's work.
+It's nowhere near complete i.e. having content on each book, chapter, [topic][3] and [character][2].
+I figured that I'll never start if choose to start when I know it all.
+Feel free to [send comments and feedback][4].
+That said, I'll spare you the scroll down to [1 Kings][11]._

 ### Torah/Pentateuch